Ubed-Ulm/Ubed-Ulm/README.md

 ### 👋 Hi, I'm Ubed.
 **I turn messy data into automated engines.**

-I am an **Analytics Engineer** and **Automation Specialist** based in Dubai.
+I am an **Data Analyst** and **Analytics Engineer** based in Dubai.
 I don't just analyze data; I build the infrastructure that makes it reliable, and the AI agents that make it actionable.

 ### 🚀 What I Do
 * **Analytics Engineering:** Transforming raw, chaotic data (Excel/SQL) into clean, reliable Star Schemas and Data Warehouses.